CentricaDevOps/gp2gp3/README.md

 Set the following environment variables as required in the config file:

+* `TRANSITIONVOLUMES` - set to 'false' to just count gp2 disks
 * `IGNOREDISKS` - size in GB, any disk greater than this size will be skipped.
 * `OLDESTFIRST` - set to "true" by default, will transition the disks in order of age.
 * `WAVEFRONT_URL` - the url for direct ingestion by Wavefront.